jordanabraga/love-maths/README.md

-# LGBT Quiz - What does the letters mean?
+# LGBT Quiz - What do the letters mean?

 The LGBT Quiz challenges your knowledge of queer indentities.
 When most people look at longer versions of the LGBT acronym, such as LGBTQIA+, they they don't what all this letters mean.
 The quiz is a fun way to bring awareness as the user plays against time to identify the correct term.
 At the end, the user is directed to a resource where they can learn more.